Vertebrate fauna of

 Weight : up to 39 grams

-Rhinolophus luctus (Great Woolly Horseshoe Bat) is the largest known species of horseshoe bat.
+Rhinolophus morio (Great Woolly Horseshoe Bat, Malaysian Woolly Horseshoe Bat) is one of the largest known species of horseshoe bat.
 It occurs in lowland primary forest and, under the right conditions, in disturbed secondary forest.
 It roosts alone or in pairs in tree hollows or rock shelters.

-In Singapore this bat was last documented in 2005 by Pottie et al; distinctive constant-frequency (CF) echolocation calls of ~42 kHz were detected at a number of locales.
+It was first described in 1842 in Singapore.
+It was last documented in Singapore in by Pottie et al (2005); distinctive constant-frequency (CF) echolocation calls of ~42 kHz were detected at a number of locales.

-This species is known to be a perch-hunter, sometimes lying in wait for flying insects, such as moths and beetles, to fly by whilst suspended from a twig or small branch.
+This species is a perch-hunter; it typically suspends itself from a twig or small branch whilst waiting for insects, such as moths and beetles, to fly past upon which it will launch itself to capture its prey.
 A similar hunting mode is also used by some of its closest relatives, for example the Trefoil Horseshoe Bat.

 This bat can be identified in the field by its relatively large size in comparison to other horseshoe bats, and its long, grey-brown to dark grey, woolly fur (the tips of which are typically pale which gives a frosted effect).
 Closer inspection may reveal a complex noseleaf that is dark in colour, with 'lateral lappets' on each side of the sella (the structure in the middle of the noseleaf).